 Our pet therapy program is a complimentary service and an extension of our mission.
 Hospice of Southern Illinois’ care team focuses on finding ways to bring comfort and peace to patients and their loved ones.
-Pet therapy has the power and possibility to offer additional support while adding joy, companionship, social interaction, and emotional connection to individuals at any stage in their end-of-life journey.
-When a pet enters a room, watching the impact unfold is amazing, as tensions lower and people open their minds and hearts to new experiences.
+Pet therapy has the power and possibility to offer additional support.
+Further, it offers adding joy, companionship, social interaction, and emotional connection to individuals at any stage in their end-of-life journey.
+When a pet enters a room, watching the impact unfold is amazing.
+We often see tensions lower and people open their minds and hearts to new experiences.
 Patients can feel the fur and warmth of the pet, watch commands, observe pet tricks, or simply enjoy the presence of the pet companion and their unconditional love.
 Everyone involved experiences a moment in time to break from the unknowns and focus on making memories.

 Pet therapy offers many benefits, not only to patients, but their loved ones too.
 Hospice of Southern Illinois’ volunteers have seen family members and caregivers’ fears and anxieties reduced and positive conversations happen after the visit concludes.
 Understanding the range of benefits pet therapy provides can shed more light on why this service is so valuable to individuals with a terminal illness and their loved ones who support them along the way.

 - Improves the quality of life of patients

 - Improves the quality of life of families

 - Aids in the improvement of mental and emotional wellness

 - Can decrease anxiety or other physical symptoms